The Man Who Built a Stone Castle Alone in 1930, and We Still Cannot Explain How

 A Legacy Carved in Stone

-Standing inside Coral Castle, the scale of the work draws attention to the person who shaped it.
-Every curve, every surface, and every alignment reflects the touch of Edward Leedskalnin’s hands.
-He built with quiet focus, without helpers or fanfare, and left behind a structure that has endured for decades.
+Standing inside Coral Castle, the scale of the work immediately points back to its maker.
+Every surface and angle bears the mark of Edward Leedskalnin’s hands.
+He worked in silence, without helpers, and left a monument that has endured for generations.

 The living quarters at Coral Castle in Homestead, Florida, photographed in 2011.